joergschne/multiotp/README.md

 To quickly create a user without a prefix PIN request, use -fastcreatenopin

-To quickly create a user with a prefix PIN request, use -fastecreatewithpin
+To quickly create a user with a prefix PIN request, use -fastcreatewithpin

 If a token is locked (return code 24), you have to resync the token to unlock.
 Requesting an SMS token (put sms as the password), and typing the received